Artist Practice & Theory

 Students develop their understanding of the art world enabling them to develop career strategies and skills in approaching galleries, applying for awards and prizes, and documenting art work and more.
 Students also learn about gallery representation and how to develop exhibition proposals, artist statements and CVs.

-Art Practice & Theory
+Artist Practice & Theory

-Advanced Diploma of Visual Art.
+CUA60720 Advanced Diploma of Visual Arts

 Regular gallery visits and talks by gallery directors and artists are a fundamental part of this subject.
 The aim of the course is to enable students to connect their studio work in the framework of contemporary art practice and to develop an awareness of career structures and possibilities.